Job training shouldn’t be designed or delivered in a vacuum. And you probably know that.

 - You should continually keep those goals in mind while designing, developing, and delivering training

 - You want to create training that helps the business move toward or reach those goals

-Here’s an article about business goals that may prove helpful if you’re looking for more information about goals.
+Here’s an article about analyzing business goals that may prove helpful if you’re looking for more information about goals.

 Business Goals and Key Performance Indicators (KPIs)